nilearn/nilearn/doc/group_sparse_covariance.rst

 tolerance increases the number of iterations in the coordinate descent loop, therefore increasing the overall execution time.
 Measurement proved that tight tolerances were leading to faster convergence rates.

+Care has been taken to use proper ordering of data in arrays.
+In particular, three-dimensional arrays containing precision matrices are in Fortran order, to get prec[..., k] contiguous for any k.
+This is important to avoid copies by lapack/atlas functions, such as matrix inverse or dot product.
+It is also consistent with arrays returned by `nibabel.load`.

 An optimization that can be performed, but couldn't be implemented short of having proper linalg functions for it is to process only half